renovatebot/renovate/docs/usage/configuration-options.md

 Use this field if you want to limit a `packageRule` to certain `depType` values.
 Invalid if used outside of a `packageRule`.

+For more details on supported syntax see Renovate's [string pattern matching documentation](./string-pattern-matching.md).

 ### excludeDepNames

 ### excludeDepPatterns